shaunmackey/spectrum/README.md

 # spectrum
-Example of a lead capture page for Spectrum
+Example of a lead capture page for Spectrum.
+All rights reserved by their respective copyright holders.